On This Page

 - Have mental health symptoms that interfere with your ability to tell the difference between what’s happening inside your mind and what’s happening in the world around you.

-Even within the same general mental health episode, symptoms can shift in severity.
-What might start out as a vague sadness can develop into a depressive episode.
-On the other hand, it’s possible for a long-standing mental health condition to resolve to the point that you’re ready to move beyond symptom stabilization to work on personal growth goals like being more creative or living more authentically.
+What might start out as a vague sadness can develop into a severe major depressive episode.
+On the other hand, it’s possible for a long-standing mental health condition to resolve to the point you’re ready to move beyond treating symptoms to work on personal growth goals.

 If you have moderate symptoms that respond to both medication and therapy, consider combining both.
 If you have mild or no active psychiatric symptoms but want to make changes in your life, therapy may be the best fit for your needs.